r-pufky/docs/docs/media/maintainerr.md

 This is not surfaced to users home screens.

-!!! example "Rules ➔ New Rule ➔ General:
+!!! example "Rules ➔ New Rule ➔ General"
     * Name: **Maintenance: Reality Shows**
     * Description: **{DESCRIPTION ABOVE}**
     * Library: **TV Shows**